elastic/apm-agent-python/docs/config/flask.rst

 Setup
 -----

+Using Opbeat with Flask requires the blinker library to be installed.
+This is most easily done using pip:

+    $ pip install blinker

 The first thing you'll need to do is to initialize opbeat_python under your application::

     from opbeat_python.contrib.flask import Opbeat